madpilot/iot-test/README.md

 Using the certificate, I could publish events, but no subscribed events were coming through.
 At this point I was really running out of time, and I had yet to do the controller interface.

-I spun up a simple Node.JS app using the official AWS non library, and it was unable to subscribe to topics.
+I spun up a simple Node.JS app using the official AWS non library, but that didn't work either.

 Huh?

 I believe there is a permissions issue.

+Due to hitting the deadline, I was forced to abandon the project, and wrote up this post-mortem instead.

 ## Infrastructure diagram